 As you can see, being exposed to computer programming and computational thinking skills can have a significant impact on student learning.
 Our task now is to find ways to expose and implement more opportunities for educators to infuse these skills into their curricular repertoire.

 Heidi Williams is a 21st century STRETCh (Striving To Reach Every Talented Child instructor).
 She spent 14 years as a middle school math and science teacher and has served as a differentiation specialist, K-12 instructional coach, K-5 principal, K-8 curriculum director and K-12 gifted and talented coordinator.
-She is currently head of school at Jefferson Lighthouse International Baccalaureate World School in Racine, Wisconsin.
+She is currently the computer science curriculum specialist at Marquette University in Milwaukee, Wisconsin.

 Learn more about integrating coding into your curriculum in Williams’ new ISTE book No Fear Coding